wexample/wex/README.md

 # Uninstalling

-Want to ge rid of the `wex` commands ?
+Want to get rid of the `wex` commands ?
 All right.

     wex core/uninstall